Platform

 Who is eligible?

-• Educational institutions and school service centres.
+• Public or private educational institutions and school service centres in Quebec.

-• Sectoral workforce committees (CSMO).
+• Sectoral workforce committees (CSMO) and employers’ associations or groupings.

 Eligible expenses